TheoF6/BSE_Template_Portfolio/index.md

 # First Milestone

 My first milestone of the project was creating the circuit for the controller and getting it to send a signal to the computer.
-To do this, I followed the provided Instructables instructions for how to wire the circuit.
-It is a fairly simple input circuit, with a few potentiometers and push buttons connected to an Arduino.
-Next, I uploaded the code that is used for custom MIDI controllers to the Arduino.
+It was a fairly simple input circuit, with a few potentiometers and push buttons connected to an Arduino.
+Next, I programmed the Arduino.
 With the code, the Arduino was able to tell when an input was being changed, and when that happened a signal was sent to the serial port in the Arduino software.
 The signal is unintelligable because a MIDI signal is being sent across a serial port, and MIDI signals must be converted across a MIDI port in order to be read.

 <html><iframe width="560" height="315" src="https://www.youtube.com/embed/ZxN7ZVL8-co" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></html>